Product management is one of the fastest-growing areas in business, and we’re seeing an explosion of roles and job titles within the field.

 With the number of companies undergoing digital transformations increasing even more since the Covid-19 pandemic, product management professionals are key to steering them successfully.

 So, now that we know that this career area is an exciting one to transition into, let’s learn what are some of the roles along the typical career path.
+While there are a whole host of types of product manager, let’s focus on the most common one.

 4. What is the typical product manager career path?